CDCgov/RecordLinker/docs/site/reference.md

 # Reference

+## API Documentation

+The application uses the [OpenAPI specification](https://www.openapis.org/what-is-openapi) to document the API endpoints and their expected inputs and outputs.
+These docs are available in three different formats when running the application, the first two for human consumption and the last for machines.

+- **Swagger UI**: The [Swagger UI](https://swagger.io/tools/swagger-ui/) format of the docs can be accessed at `/docs`.
+- **ReDoc**: The [ReDoc](https://github.com/Redocly/redoc) format of the docs can be accessed at `/redoc`.
+- **OpenAPI JSON**: The raw JSON format of the docs can be accessed at `/openapi.json`.

+The **ReDoc** format of the [API documentation](api-docs.html) has been built and served with these docs for convenience.

 ## Algorithm Configuration

 The Algorithm configurations are stored in the database and can be managed via the API.